 Eligible SAT, or ACT scores may also be used for placement purposes.
 You can find out more about testing requirements as well as testing dates and times on our Testing Centers page.

 If you are applying for financial aid, fill out a Free Application for Federal Student Aid (FAFSA) form.
 Meeting the deadlines established by the Financial Aid Office at John Tyler will help ensure that you will be considered for the maximum amount of aid and that your funding will be in place in a timely manner.

 - Visit the Advising Center.

-The Counseling Center sees students on a walk-in basis for initial advising/registration meetings.
+The Advising Center sees students on a walk-in basis for initial advising/registration meetings.
 During your meeting, your counselor will review your placement tests, talk about major options and requirements, help you declare a major, assign you an academic advisor, and get you registered for classes using myTyler.